-It has been debated in decades about the mechanical properties of continental lithosphere.
-One classic view believes that the continental lithosphere is like a jelly sandwich, with a weak lower crust lying between a strong upper crust and a strong uppermost mantle.
-Another school of thought, which has gained much of support in recent years, claims that the seismogenic upper crust is the only significant source of strength in the continental lithosphere, and that the upper mantle underneath the crust is relatively weak.
-This is so called the crème brulee model.
-Part of the new supporting evidence of the latter model came from observations and modeling of postseismic deformation of large earthquakes, among which the ones having been studied the most are the 1992 Mw7.3 Landers and 1999 Mw 7.1 Hector Mine earthquakes in the Mojave East California Shear Zone (ECSZ), southern California.
+The mechanical properties of continental lithosphere in plate boundary zones have been debated for decades.
+One classic view holds that the continental lithosphere is like a jelly sandwich, with a weak lower crust lying between a strong upper crust and a strong uppermost mantle.
+Another school of thought, the so called crème brulee model that has gained some support in recent years, claims that the seismogenic upper crust is the only significant source of strength in the continental lithosphere, and that the upper mantle underneath the crust is relatively weak.
+Part of the new supporting evidence for the latter model came from observations and modeling of postseismic deformation of large earthquakes, among which the ones having been studied the most are the 1992 Mw7.3 Landers and 1999 Mw 7.1 Hector Mine earthquakes in the Mojave East California Shear Zone (ECSZ), southern California.
 Part of this project is to revisit the postseismic deformation problem of these Mojave earthquakes using updated GPS and InSAR data time series.
-Major improvements of the data sets include: a) the pre-earthquake deformation field in the Mojave ECSZ has been re-assessed using historical triangulation/trilateration data, and secular deformation effect is successfully isolated from GPS observed time series for better characterization of the postseismic deformation signals in and around the Mojave ECSZ. b) Eighteen years of InSAR data have been processed to produce deformation time series at unprecedented accuracy in California including the Mojave ECSZ area, which can be used, together with campaign and continuous GPS data, to constrain the postseismic as well as secular deformation model.
-With employment of the new geodetic data sets the project will accomplish the following tasks: a) Exploration of the rheologic structure of the southern California lithosphere, particularly in the Mojave ECSZ region.
+Major improvements of the data sets include: a) the pre-earthquake deformation field in the Mojave ECSZ has been re-assessed using historical triangulation/trilateration data, and the secular deformation is successfully isolated from GPS-observed time series for better characterization of the postseismic deformation signals in and around the Mojave ECSZ. b) Eighteen years of InSAR data have been processed to produce deformation time series at unprecedented resolution and accuracy in California including the Mojave ECSZ area, which can be used, together with campaign and continuous GPS data, to constrain improved postseismic as well as secular deformation models.
+With employment of the new geodetic data sets this project will accomplish the following tasks: a) Exploration of the rheologic structure of the southern California lithosphere, particularly in the Mojave ECSZ region.
 Various rheological models will be tested, and their resolutions and feasibilities will be assessed. b) Development of a time dependent crustal deformation model for California.
-The historical earthquake catalog and the rheologic model developed above will be used to forward predict the postseismic deformation, remove the posteismic contributions from geodetic observations, and use the remaining data to invert for secular fault slip rates in California.
-The fault network inversion approach which the PIs have developed and successfully used for the Unified California Earthquake Risk Forecast version 3 (UCERF3) project will be employed, incorporating the geologic fault slip rate information along the process.
+The historical earthquake catalog and the rheologic model developed above will be used to forward predict the postseismic deformation, remove the postseismic contributions from geodetic observations, and use the remaining data to invert for secular fault slip rates in California.
+The fault network inversion approach which the PIs have developed and successfully used for the Unified California Earthquake Risk Forecast version 3 (UCERF3) project will be employed, incorporating the geologic fault-slip rate information in the process.
 The final product of the project will be an improved estimate of the rheologic structure of the southern California region, particularly in the Mojave ECSZ, and a time dependent crustal deformation model for California reconciling geodetic observations of the last two decades with geologic measurements of the last several thousands to tens of thousands of years.

 Intellectual Merit.
-This project attempts to address fundamentally important scientific problems such as: a) what is the rheologic structure of the California lithosphere? b) How are the stresses and strains coupled between the crust and upper mantle in California lithosphere? c) How do the stress fields evolve on seismogenic faults through-out an earthquake cycle? d) Can relatively short term (~1-100 years) deformation from geodesy be reconciled with long term (~103-104 years) deformation from geology through a time dependent deformation model taking into account of visco-elastic deformation?
+This project attempts to address fundamentally important scientific problems such as: a) what is the rheologic structure of the California lithosphere? b) How are the stresses and strains coupled between the crust and upper mantle in the California lithosphere? c) How do the stress fields evolve on seismogenic faults throughout an earthquake cycle? d) Can relatively short term (~1-100 years) deformation from geodesy be reconciled with long term (~103-104 years) deformation from geology through a time dependent deformation model taking into account contributions from viscoelastic deformation?
 This project is expected to make a solid step in advancing our understanding of these problems.